jph98/scripts/gcp-bigquery.md

 Diagnose with the Query Explanation Map

 Partitioning:
-* Partition a single table based on specified day or date column
+* Partition a single table based on specified day (NOT DATE)

 Use Stackdriver to monitor performance of Bigquery.